taocpp/PEGTL/doc/Grammar-Analysis.md

 ## Example

-Regarding the kinds of issues that are detected, consider the following example grammar rules.
+Regarding the kinds of issues that are detected, consider the following example rules.

 ```c++
 struct bar;